mzazon/awesome-cloud-projects/aws/chaos-engineering-resilience-testing/chaos-engineering-resilience-testing.md

    echo "✅ FIS experiment template created: ${TEMPLATE_ID}"
    ```

-   The experiment template is now ready for execution.
-This multi-action template first stresses CPU on target instances, then terminates them to test auto-recovery mechanisms.
-The sequential nature ensures you can observe system behavior under load before simulating complete failure.
+   The experiment template is now ready for execution with a progressive failure injection approach.
+This multi-action sequence first creates performance degradation through CPU stress, then memory pressure, and finally complete instance failure with automatic restart.
+This progression allows you to observe system behavior under increasing stress levels and validates recovery mechanisms at each stage.

 4. **Configure EventBridge Rules for Experiment Notifications**:

-   EventBridge rules capture FIS experiment state changes and route them to appropriate notification channels.
-This real-time event stream provides visibility into experiment lifecycle, enabling teams to respond quickly to unexpected outcomes.
-By integrating with SNS, these events can trigger emails, Slack messages, or automated response workflows, creating a comprehensive observability layer for chaos engineering activities.
+   EventBridge rules capture real-time FIS experiment state changes and route them to appropriate notification channels, creating comprehensive observability for chaos engineering activities.
+This event-driven approach enables immediate response to experiment outcomes and provides audit trails for compliance requirements.
+The integration with SNS supports multiple notification channels including email, Slack, PagerDuty, and custom webhook endpoints.

    ```bash
    # Create EventBridge rule for FIS state changes